NTNU-IMT/stormbird/README.md

 For an explanation of how to set up models for different cases, see the `book` (work in progress)

+## How to contribute
+1) **Contact Jarle Vinje Kramer**, for instance at jarle.a.kramer@ntnu.no, for a discussion about what and how.
+2) Make a **separate branch** where you can implement your modification without affecting the main branch.
+3) If you add new functionality or fix a newly discovered bug, strongly consider **implementing a test** for this.
+4) When you think you are done, make sure to run test builds and the actual tests written for the library.
+**They should all pass!**
+5) When you are done, make a pull-request.
+Wait for the pull-request to be **reviewed and approved**.
+6) When the pull-request is approved, it should be merged into the main branch using a **squash commit**, with a **descriptive commit message**.

-## Developing principles
+### Developing principles
 Although there are no absolute rules, if anything, the code loosely follows [data orientation](https://en.wikipedia.org/wiki/Data-oriented_design).
 This can mean different things to different people, but in this case, the following principles are seen as important:

 - It is better to use many arrays with simple data structures rather than a few arrays with complex structures.
 This can make it easier to process things in parallel and avoid computational delays due to cache misses.